7thLucas/full-app-6a2ff-28a9b-4746/_doc/product-overview.md

 ## Core Capabilities (MVP)

+- **Healthcare finder (day-one feature)**: matches users to the right, affordable, and nearest care provider or facility for their specific problem — regardless of language, income, or background
 - Conversational AI medical chat interface, embeddable in a website
 - Responds to patient questions: symptoms, health information, care guidance
 - Provides clear, empathetic answers with appropriate safety disclaimers